 The rule applies to fees to public-interest entities in Norway and other entities controlled by this entity located in the EU and its parent company located in the EU.
 Fees for audit services provided by companies in the auditor’s network abroad shall not be included.

 No clear rules have been established for when the tender process shall be carried out.
 Therefore, in theory, the tender processes can be arranged in the eleventh year after the auditor was appointed.
 In practice this is not recommended.
 The current auditor can not legally take responsibility for the audit in year 11 prior to possibly being reappointed.
 Therefore, there is a risk that the company will be without an auditor for a period of time.
-Besides, the tender process can be time-consuming where many considerations must be weighed against each other.
+Further, the tender process can be time-consuming where many considerations must be weighed against each other.

 In special situations The Financial Supervisory Authority of Norway may, upon application, extend the service period for the auditor by up to two years.